ztstradl-web/ztstradl-web.github.io/README.md

 This is a template to help you get started with the team's GitHub Report.
-Use this template to help guide your team on getting started.
+Use this template to help guide your team through the initial setup process.

 You will need to add additional files per team assignment.
+# Remove ALL ITEMS not current in the Appendix before submitting report Check Points!
+The four items currently there are placeholders and could serve as possible resources.

 ## Tips if the template does not initially publish/update correctly:
 If, after checking these [settings](https://embedded-systems-design.github.io/fork-report-website/#settings-to-check/), you often find that renaming the workflow file initiates builds (for whatever reason).